cytix-software/AppSec-Detection-Framework/README.md

 - The webserver technology in use (e.g., apache, nginx)
 - CWE IDs associated with the vulnerability (e.g., cwe-23)
 - The OWASP Top 10 2021 category code (e.g., a01:2021)
+- The profile of "all" to ensure these are run by default

 Example entry: